- Don’t wait until you have a financial milestone in mind to start saving or even putting a plan together.

 The Imperfect Plan

-Here are 5 things you should do right now that will help you to make a plan, stick to it and maximize your chances of a worry-free financial retirement.
+Here are five steps to help you look ahead and maximize your chances of a worry-free financial retirement.
 These are the same things I tell my own friends when the subject comes up over a glass of wine!
-If you need help, our Retirement Planner Tool and complete financial dashboard can help you set up a plan and start working toward it.

 1. Know where you stand.
 Know your net worth, current income, expenses and savings patterns.

-3. Use a retirement calculator to determine how much you need to save each year to reach your goal, then figure out how to adjust your spending to make that happen.
-It may mean something small, like limiting meals out, or something big like downsizing your home or relocating to a less expensive city.
+3. Use a retirement calculator to determine how much you need to save each year to reach your goal.
+Then, you should adjust your spending to make that happen.
+It may mean something small, like limiting meals out, or something big, like downsizing your home or relocating to a less expensive city.

-5. Regularly check in to make sure that you hit your monthly savings goal and rebalance your investment portfolio at least annually.
-Our Investment Checkup Tool makes this step incredibly easy to evaluate where you stand relative to your goal and determine when the time is right to begin your retirement.
+5. Rebalance your investment portfolio at least annually.
+Our Investment Checkup tool makes this step incredibly easy to evaluate where you stand relative to your goal.
+It can also help you determine when the time is right to begin your retirement.